 Pozole Verde - Green Chicken Pozole

 This authentic Mexican Pozole Verde packed with chicken and hominy in the most delicious green chile broth is the ultimate comfort food.
-Add all your favorite toppings for an amazing meal.
+Add all your favorite toppings for an amazing meal in under an hour!

 1 Comment